 The Brink's Stock Proposal will also permit the Company, at any time, to exchange each outstanding share of Minerals Stock, which was previously subject to exchange for shares of Services Stock, for shares of Brink's Stock (or, if no Brink's Stock is then outstanding, Burlington Stock) having a fair market value equal to 115% of the fair market value of one share of Minerals Stock.
-In addition, upon the disposition of all or substantially all of the properties and assets of the Minerals Group to any person (with certain exceptions), the Company will be required to exchange each outstanding share of Minerals Stock for shares of Brink's Stock (or, if no Brink's Stock is then outstanding, Burlington Stock) having a fair market value equal to 115% of the fair market value of one share of Minerals Stock.
-If any shares of the Company's Preferred Stock are converted after an exchange of Minerals Stock would, upon conversion, receive shares of Brink's Stock (or Burlington Stock) in lieu of shares of Minerals Stock (or Burlington Stock) in lieu of shares of Minerals Stock (or Burlington Stock) in lieu of shares of Minerals Stock (or Burlington Stock) in lieu of shares of Minerals Stock (or Burlington Stock) in lieu of shares of Minerals Stock otherwise issuable upon such conversion.
+In addition, upon the disposition of all or substantially all of the properties and assets of the Minerals Group to any person (with certain exceptions), the Company will be required to exchange each outstanding share of Minerals Stock for shares of Brink's Stock (or, if no Brink's Stock is then outstanding, Burlington Stock) having a fair market value equal to 115% of the fair market value of one share of Minerals Stock (or, if no Brink's Stock is then outstanding, Burlington Stock) having a fair market value equal to 115% of the fair market value of one share of Minerals Stock.
+If any shares of the Company's Preferred Stock are converted after an exchange of Minerals Stock would, upon conversion, receive shares of Brink's Stock (or Burlington Stock), the holder of such Preferred Stock would, upon conversion, minerals Stock otherwise issuable upon such conversion.